Hobomok: Chapter summaries

 Mr. Conant awakes to find nor trace of Mary.
 He looks for her at the Oldham's and the widow Willet's, but finds no trace of her.
 He and the colonists believe she has drowned herself out of grief at Brown's death and the ring given to Mary by Lady Arabella is found on the shore.
 Mr. Conant invites the widow and her son to move in with him.
 Says later, Mr. Oldham receives word from Sally that Mary had married Hobomok and resided with him and his mother.
-Mr. Skeleton is tasked with telling Mr. Conant, who is relieved that she is alive but finds it more torturous to know that she is married to a non-white, non-Puritan man.
+Mr. Skelton is tasked with telling Mr. Conant, who is relieved that she is alive but finds it more torturous to know that she is married to a non-white, non-Puritan man.